pauldub/unbroken/README.md

   List projects and last build statuses.

-This is similar to the `cerberus` CI server and think are simple and might be expandable.
+These commands are similar to the `cerberus` CI server and think are simple and might be expandable.

 Cerberus also supports more commands: `add URL ...` and `remove PROJECT` (TODO: Check if its remove or delete or whatever)